DevelopersSDKOverview

 Installation

-Install the SDK using pnpm (this monorepo and the SDK are pnpm-only — npm and yarn are not supported):
+Install the SDK using pnpm (the SDK is pnpm-only — npm and yarn are not supported):

 Compatibility matrix